Bull Terrier Temperament: things to know before getting a bull terrier

-English Bull terriers are one of the smartest breeds out there.
+English Bull terriers (and Mini Bull Terriers) are one of the smartest breeds out there.
 Many bull terrier lovers believe it is THE smartest breed, which is, objectively, not that far from truth.

 English Bull terriers are outstandingly inquisitive, learn fast, and are extremely intelligent.
 This also stems from their fighting past.
 Only the smartest dogs were able to be successful in the fighting ring.
 Intelligence and quick thinking in the fighting pit were traits that were highly encouraged and sought after, thus only the smartest of the dogs were allowed to breed.
 Nobody needed a slow-thinking bull terrier.

 This is why these highly beneficial traits were passed on through generations and generations of English bull terriers, giving us the brilliant breed they are today.